 The purpose of this course is to improve opportunities for the adult student to succeed in college and life.
 The student will be empowered to be a responsible learner.
 This course will provide students with the tools necessary for successful learning experiences: university policies and expectations, communication and time management skills, and learning styles.
-Required for all School of Professional Studies students unless waived by the academic dean or his/her designee.
+Required for all School of Professional Studies students unless waived by the Academic Dean or Director of Professional Studies.
+A letter grade of C or higher is required for passing the course.